emilbratt/OTGT/Datavarehus/Tjener/README.md

 ..and save file

-Alternative to cron
+Alternative to cron using systemd

-Make boot script to run after boot -> for multi-user (systemd) Swap out nameofservice with your preferred name
+Swap out nameofservice with your preferred name
 ```
 nano nameofservice.service